Lezgins: Genetics

 Modern-day Lezgins speak Northeast Caucasian languages that have been spoken in the region before the introduction of Indo-European languages.
 They are closely related, both culturally and linguistically, to the Aghuls of southern Dagestan and, somewhat more distantly, to the Tsakhurs, Rutuls, and Tabasarans (the northern neighbors of the Lezgins).
 Also related, albeit more distantly, are the numerically small Jek, Kryts, Shahdagh, Budukh, and Khinalug peoples of northern Azerbaijan.
 These groups, together with the Lezgins, form the Samur branch of the indigenous Lezgic peoples.

 Lezgins are believed to descend partly from people who inhabited the region of southern Dagestan in the Bronze Age.
 However, there is some DNA evidence of significant admixture during the last 4,000 years with a Central Asian population.

+Haplogroup I1 is found nowhere other than Europe (primarily in Scandinavia); therefore, the detection of this haplogroup among the Lezgins suggests a genetic contribution from European populations (Vikings) to the Lezgin gene pool.